reserve-protocol/reserve-index-dtfs-solana/README.md

 #### Redeem
 1. call ```burn_folio_token``` to burn the amount of folio token you want to redeem. **This can't be rolled back**.
 Will add the token amounts equal to your share of the total supply to your pending basket, so you can then redeem them by calling the following instruction
 2. call ```redeem_from_pending_basket``` with 1..N tokens that you want to redeem from your pending basket. (might take multiple calls with 1..5 i.e. tokens at a time, because of the restrictions)

+## Staked Rewards

+**We can't send the fees to the dao's token accounts, since we won't be able to sign from it, therefore we need our own token accounts owned by the folio token rewards PDA itself, so we can sign**